 - AU-1.2.10 Head of function means a person who exercises major managerial responsibilities, is responsible for a significant business or operating unit, or has senior managerial responsibility for maintaining accounts or other records of the licensee. - AU-1.2.11 Whether a person is a head of function will depend on the facts in each case and is not determined by the presence or absence of the word in their job title.
-Examples of head of function might include, depending on the scale, nature and complexity of the business, a deputy Chief Executive; heads of departments such as Risk Management, Compliance or Internal Audit; or the Chief Financial Officer. - AU-1.2.12 Financial Instruments Trader means a person who is engaged in buying or selling financial instruments. - AU-1.2.13 An investment consultant or investment adviser refers to the function of arranging deals in financial instruments and/or advising on financial instruments, with respect to a client. - AU-1.2.14 Where a firm is in doubt as to whether a function should be considered a controlled function it must discuss the case with the CBB. - AU-1.2.15 The controlled function of compliance officer is defined in accordance with the compliance function under Section HC-6.5.
-The controlled functions of Money Laundering Reporting Officer/Deputy Money Laundering Reporting Officer are defined under Chapter FC-3.
+Examples of head of function might include, depending on the scale, nature and complexity of the business, a deputy Chief Executive; heads of departments such as Risk Management, Compliance or Internal Audit; or the Chief Financial Officer. - AU-1.2.12 Financial Instruments Trader means a person who is engaged in buying or selling financial instruments. - AU-1.2.13 An investment consultant or investment adviser refers to the function of arranging deals in financial instruments and/or advising on financial instruments, with respect to a client. - AU-1.2.14 Where a firm is in doubt as to whether a function should be considered a controlled function it must discuss the case with the CBB. - AU-1.2.15 - The controlled function of compliance officer is defined in accordance with the compliance function under Section HC-6.5.
+The controlled functions of Money Laundering Reporting Officer/Deputy Money Laundering Reporting Officer are defined under Chapter FC-3. - AU-1.2.16 - All investment firm licensees must designate an employee, of appropriate standing and resident in Bahrain, as compliance officer.
+The duties of the compliance officer include: - (a) Having responsibility for oversight of the licensee's compliance with the requirements of the CBB; and - (b) Reporting to the licensee's Board in respect of that responsibility.

-AU-1.3 [This S Section deleted 07/2007] ---------------- --------------------------
+AU-1.3 [This Section of deleted 07/2007] -------------- ------------ ------------------